makermoekoe/makermoekoe.github.io/README.md

 # Welcome to maker.moekoe

-This is the GitHub Page which provides some corresponding materials to some of my projects on my [Instagram Blog](https://www.instagram.com/maker.moekoe/).
+This GitHub Page provides some corresponding materials to some of my projects on my [Instagram Blog](https://www.instagram.com/maker.moekoe/).

 ## Projects